senzanome75/prompt-expander/README.md

 - Saving detailed logs to disk (in Markdown format), necessary later to reconstruct the inputs/prompts/outputs chain (to do)
 - Use of Markdown as a standard for processing (both for **predictability of OpenAI GPT 3.5/4 output** and for **simplicity of manage** the format itself with common regexes)

+If you want more insight you could read this post blog: https://ingegnerealbano.com/prompt-expansion-con-openai-potrebbe-essere-una-nuova-idea/

 ---

 ### Dependencies